MithamoMorgan/MY_PORTFOLIO_/README.md

 **Challenge:**

-Handling missing or incomplete data, ensuring the dataset was balanced, or dealing with noise in the data.
+Handling missing and incomplete data, ensuring the dataset was balanced, and dealing with noise in the data.

 **Learning:**